bytecodealliance/cargo-component/crates/wit/README.md

 registry](https://warg.io/).

-WIT packages are used in the [WebAssembly Component Model](https://github.com/WebAssembly/component-model/) for defining interfaces and types used in WebAssembly components.
+WIT packages are used in the [WebAssembly Component Model](https://github.com/WebAssembly/component-model/) for defining interfaces, types, and worlds used in WebAssembly components.

 ## Requirements